 Baja Brewing Company begins bottling four more beers and gains distribution in Mexico City.
 Our third cantina, Cabo Marina, opens.
-And finally, Jordan’s mentor, Doug Odell visits Baja Brewing Company to collaborate on the recipes.
+And finally, our brewmaster’s mentor, Doug Odell visits Baja Brewing Company to collaborate on the recipes.

 After much anticipation, the first truck of Cabotella crosses the border into Texas.
 Distribution expands throughout the United States.

 Category 5 Hurricane Odile hits the brewery hard, but one hurricane didn’t stop our beloved donkey.
 Soon after, we hosted the first annual Cabo Beer Fest and also launched “Buck for Baja” to help support the Cabo community post-hurricane.

 Our original brewpub reopens debuting a brand new beer garden and store.
 Distribution expanded further into Mexico and several of our beers won national and international awards.
 We began bottling our popular IPA, increasing the line to seven beers.